20 Surprising Foods With More Carbs Than a Bowl of Pasta

 Carb count: 35 carbs, per extra large (9″ or longer) fruit

-They may be carb-rich, but bananas get the green light in our book.
+They may be one of our high-carb foods, but bananas get the green light in our book.
 They’re a good source of magnesium, a nutrient that aids protein synthesis, which, in turn, increases lean muscle mass.
 Magnesium also helps boost lipolysis, the process by which the body releases fat from its stores.
-For even more ways the yellow fruit can help you reach your better-body goals, check out these, 21 Reasons to Eat More Bananas.
+For even more ways the yellow fruit can help you reach your better-body goals, check out these reasons to eat more bananas.

 Carb count: 43 grams per 1 piece (1/8 of 9″ diameter pie)

 You knew this holiday time-staple was indulgent, but thanks to all the added sugar and fruit-filled centers, a slice of the dessert manages to serve up more carbs than a bowl of pasta.
 Sheesh!
-To find out how your favorite variety compares to the competition, check out our report, 16 Most Popular Pies—Ranked.
+To find out how your favorite variety compares to the competition, check out how the most popular pies rank.

 Carb count: 56 grams per ½ cup